PMC in Uganda

 PMC began working in Uganda in 2018.
 Uganda is currently the 31st most populous country in the world and with a present annual growth rate of 3.26 percent, its population will double in 21.5 years if left unchanged.

-As part of the Marie Stopes International RISE Consortium seeking to increase modern family planning rates across six regions of Uganda, PMC will begin airing Akakunizo (“Jigsaw Puzzle”) and Sotakai (“Footsteps”) in October, 2019.
+As part of the Marie Stopes International RISE Consortium seeking to increase modern family planning rates across six regions of Uganda, PMC began airing Akakunizo (“Jigsaw Puzzle”) and Sotakai (“Footsteps”) in October, 2019.

 Uganda has a contraceptive prevalence rate of only 41.8%.
 (CIA, 2018)